The Product Cost Report (PCR) is a downloadable report that provides Weighted Average Cost (WAC) data for items in your catalog.

-The Product Cost Report (PCR) is a downloadable report that provides Weighted Average Cost (WAC) data for all items in your inventory.
-This report is available to all users whose selected inventory costing method is WAC.
 The PCR is designed to simplify product costing by offering an accurate, up-to-date view of your production costs over time.
-This tool is independent of inventory quantities and is focused solely on providing cost insights based on purchase orders, work orders, and additional allocated expenses.
+This report focuses solely on cost insights based on purchase orders, work orders, and allocated expenses.

 How to download